theSherwood/Mentat/README.md

 _[ThirdFlow](https://github.com/TheDiveO/ThirdFlow)_ plugin.
 For an easy introduction, you may want to [watch the demo video](https://youtu.be/BFE6PFZ_uWQ).

+This plugin skeleton has been modified from its original version to stream-line the process of hosting demo wikis of your plugins on github pages.

 # How To (Set Up and Release)

 1. Set Up...